produdez/sparkimental/docs/README.md

 For all detailed documents of this project, such as:

-- Spark on Windows
+- Installing Spark on Windows
-- Spark on Linux Virtual Machine Cluster
+- Installing Spark on Linux Virtual Machine Cluster